Dust-to-neutral gas ratio of the intermediate and high velocity HI clouds derived based on the sub-mm dust emission for the whole sky: Introduction

-Previous works by \citet{2014ApJ...796...59F,2015ApJ...798....6F}, \citet[O17 hereafter]{2017ApJ...838..132O}, \citet[H19]{2019ApJ...878..131H}, and \citet{2019ApJ...884..130H} showed that $\tau_{353}$ characterizes well the linearity of the dust emission in a number of regions of the Milky Way.
+Previous works by \citet[F14 and F15 hereafter]{2014ApJ...796...59F,2015ApJ...798....6F}, \citet[O17]{2017ApJ...838..132O}, \citet[H19]{2019ApJ...878..131H}, and \citet{2019ApJ...884..130H} showed that $\tau_{353}$ characterises well the linearity of the dust emission in a number of regions of the Milky Way.
 The scheme was also applied to the Large Magellanic Cloud (LMC).
-As such, \citet{2017PASJ...69L...5F} used the linear relationship between the velocity-integrated intensity of \ion{H}{i} line, $W_{\ion{H}{i}}$, and $\tau_{353}$, and estimated that the \ion{H}{i} ridge including R136 has a factor of two lower metallicity (dust-to-gas ratio) than the optical stellar Bar region in LMC.
-In addition, \citet{2019ApJ...871...44T} presented that the N44 region near the \ion{H}{i} Ridge in the LMC have a $\sim 30$ per cent lower metallicity than that of the Bar region.
-Most recently, \citet[F21 hereafter]{2021PASJ...73S.117F} applied the method to IVC~86$-$36 in the Pegasus-Pisces (PP) Arch and derived the upper limit of the dust-to-\ion{H}{i} ratio of IVC~86$-$36 to be less than $\sim 0.2$ of the local ISM, strongly suggesting that PP~Arch originated in a low-metallicity environment but not in the disk.
+As such, \citet[F17]{2017PASJ...69L...5F} used the linear relationship between the velocity-integrated intensity of \ion{H}{i} line, $W_{\ion{H}{i}}$, and $\tau_{353}$, and estimated that the \ion{H}{i} ridge including R136 has a factor of two lower dust-to-\ion{H}{i} ratio than the optical stellar Bar region in LMC.
+In addition, \citet[T19]{2019ApJ...871...44T} presented that the N44 region near the \ion{H}{i} Ridge in the LMC has a $\sim 30$ per cent lower dust-to-\ion{H}{i} ratio than that of the Bar region.
+Most recently, \citet[F21 hereafter]{2021PASJ...73S.117F} applied the method to IVC~86$-$36 in the Pegasus-Pisces (PP) Arch and derived a dust-to-\ion{H}{i} ratio relative to the low-velocity (LV) ISM (considered to be in the solar neighbourhood) of $\sim 0.2$, strongly suggesting that PP~Arch originated in a dust-poor environment but not in the disc.
 Their measurements of the dust-to-gas ratio significantly improved the preceding metallicity measurements by optical/ultraviolet atomic absorption lines of the background stellar spectrum in the IVC \citep{1997ApJ...475..623F}.
 Although the absorption-line results suggest the subsolar metal abundance, the abundance values vary by $\sim 0.5$\,dex depending on the atomic species, leaving the metallicity unquantified.

-Considering the whole above, we judge the dust-to-gas ratio measurements (\citealt{2017PASJ...69L...5F,2019ApJ...871...44T} and \citetalias{2021PASJ...73S.117F}) to be most appropriate and adopt it in the present work with an aim to extend the metallicity measurement of the \ion{H}{i} gas over the whole sky outside the Galactic plane.
-A new feature in the present work is to employ a multiple-regression technique to analyze the relationship between $W_{\ion{H}{i}}$ of multiple velocity components and the total amount of $\tau_{353}$.
-Another is the geographically weighted regression (GWR) technique \citep{10.1111/j.1538-4632.1996.tb00936.x,Fotheringham2002} which allows us to derive the spatial distribution of the dust-to-gas ratio.
+Considering the whole above, we judge the dust-to-\ion{H}{i} ratio measurements \citepalias{2017PASJ...69L...5F,2019ApJ...871...44T,2021PASJ...73S.117F} to be most appropriate and adopt it in the present work with an aim to extend the metallicity measurement of the \ion{H}{i} gas over the whole sky outside the Galactic plane.